sumanthns/quantumCompute/README.md

 1. This framework only allows cnot to be performed between two non entangled qubits.

 2. Also, cnot on a superimposed qubit and a non-superimposed qubit results in entanglement.
-Currently, this framework does not support entanglement.
+See #Entanglement section for more details.

 Eg: